-Rubicon Grant Writing Training
+Part 3a: Rubicon Grant Writing Training

 |Course type:||Workshops, with assignments|

-|Audience:||4th year PhD students who are close to PhD defense or Postdocs who have recently defended their thesis.
-You have four dedicated parts of yourproposal ready before entering the course.
-Ideally, you have already participated in the three grant writing workshops before you enter this one (but this is not required).|
+|Audience:||PhD students who are close to PhD defense or Postdocs who have recently defended their thesis.
+You have four dedicated parts of your proposal ready before entering the course.
+Ideally, you have already participated in two grant writing workshops before you enter this one (but this is not required).|

-The training targets PhD students and postdocs who aim to submit a Rubicon grant proposal to NWO (or any other grant proposal that is similar to Rubicon and represents your first personal career grant as a PhD) and provides them with feedback on 4 important aspects of the grant proposal: the summary, the host section, the CV section, and the Knowledge exchange and impact paragraph.
+The training targets PhD students and postdocs who aim to submit a Rubicon grant proposal to NWO (or any other grant proposal that is similar to Rubicon and represents your first personal career grant as a PhD) and provides them with information on 4 important aspects of the grant proposal: the summary, the host section, the CV section, and the Knowledge Exchange and Impact paragraph.
 It furthermore informs participants about how the selection and shortlisting of candidates works, and provides other useful information and advice.
 There will also be plenty of time to ask questions about issues encountered while writing a first draft of the proposal.
 Trainers will not provide feedback on individual proposals.

-Five days prior to the training you need to submit one PowerPoint slide that summarizes your most important aims for the Rubicon application.
+Six days prior to the training you need to submit one PowerPoint slide that summarizes your most important aims for the Rubicon application.
 In addition, you need to submit the Summary of your proposal, your CV, Host Institute paragraph and Knowledge exchange paragraph, all in the Rubicon format, as well as 3 possible titles for your proposal.

 |Date and time:||